Healing From Childhood TraumaAnxiety/DepressionParenting/Having ChildrenRomantic RelationshipsCareer/AdultingPep TalksSelf-CareMisc

 Clearly, huge numbers of us – particularly us adult women – will experience depression at some point in our lives.

-So if you’ve ever found yourself struggling with depression, today’s post is dedicated to reminding you of five important things I think are critical to remember as you journey through depression.
+So if you’ve ever found yourself struggling with it, today’s post is dedicated to reminding you of five important things I think are critical to remember as you journey through depression.

-1. Depression is not a sign of weakness, brokenness, or anything to be ashamed about.
+1. It is not a sign of weakness, brokenness, or anything to be ashamed about.
 Period.

 Let me repeat this again: